 Introduction

-The long-term strategic framework for capacity development is intended to guide the capacity development efforts of government and non-government actors in support of the post-2020 global biodiversity framework and the Sustainable Development Goals.
+The long-term strategic framework for capacity development is intended to guide the capacity development efforts of government and non-government actors in support of nationally determined priorities for the implementation of the post-2020 global biodiversity framework.
 It seeks to catalyse institutionalized capacity development interventions that are robust, coordinated and delivered in a holistic and complementary manner and promote coherence, efficiency and effectiveness of capacity development efforts at all levels through strategic, coordinated and harmonized approaches.

 The study carried out to provide the knowledge base for the framework noted that capacity development efforts, especially in developing countries, are fragmented and undertaken in silos, largely through externally funded short-term projects.
 Many countries have not yet adopted systemic, long-term and institutionalized approaches to capacity development.
 Capacity development interventions are often implemented in an ad hoc manner and not as part of coherent long-term programmes, and without an adequate enabling environment.
 Consequently, many have not succeeded in bringing about the desired changes in a sustainable manner.
 The strategic framework aims to help address these shortcomings.